The technological revolution has left no industry untouched.

 What’s more, Covid-19 has now accelerated this digital arms race.
 When stay-at-home mandates rang worldwide, banking had to adapt.

 From a branchless-first approach to virtual customer service and money saving apps, banks, like all other industries, were forced to amend their strategy.
 In fact, a study carried out by the deVere Group suggests the crisis has caused a massive 72% rise in the use of FinTech apps in Europe alone.

 Yet there still remains a gap between what traditional banks offer, and what today’s customers expect.

 The key to overcoming this is further investment in technology.
 As banks aim to rise above their competition in a post-pandemic landscape, they will increasingly turn to fintech.

-So, let’s dig deeper into how fintech is transforming banking in 2020.
+So, let’s dig deeper into fintech trends, the future of fintech, and how it is transforming banking in 2021.

 In the contemporary banking industry, a customer-centric approach is key to gaining a competitive advantage.

 Customers have increasingly come to expect a personalized, technology-driven experience that meets their individual needs.

 In fact, KPMG recently reported that customers consistently ranked banks with great personalization as best in class.

 So, for banks to succeed, personal relationships must be created with customers — and banks themselves must become embedded in their customers’ lives.